idrissneumann/tekton-task-images/README.md

 # Tekton tasks images

-Some cloud native image that will handle for you some common tasks like:
+Some cloud native image that will handle for you some common tekton tasks like:

 * Slack publishing
 * Github comment on pull requests